 Sadly, nowhere in the world is exempt from potential danger from time to time, and this may impact certain travel advisories about Belize as they do in other popular places like Cancun in Mexico.
 Even so, the country is deemed safe to visit by millions of tourists who have seen the beauty of Belize over the past decades.
 Since the small nation depends on tourism for its economy, the tourism industry strives to keep all visitors safe, no matter what.
 This includes tour operators, accommodations, and tour guides.
 By practicing everyday precautions like being aware of your surroundings, not leaving your valuables unattended, etc., in no way will your vacation time be interrupted.
 In fact, there are thousands of travelers who choose to do repeat visits, so much so that some wind up moving to Belize!

-Belize is small, meaning there’s no large subway systems or Uber-like services to whisk you from place to place, but that doesn’t mean it’s difficult to get around.
+Belize is small, meaning there are no large subway systems or Uber-like services to whisk you from place to place, but that doesn’t mean it’s difficult to get around.
 Precisely because Belize is a smaller nation, it often takes less time to get from point A to Point B than it would in another destination.
 The country has a consistent, regular bus schedule, with stops in every major town and city.
 It’s also quite easy to rent a car and drive yourself.
 There are also water taxis with regular – and affordable – calls, and even domestic flights with multiple times to choose from.
 Any of these options could very well make vacationing in a new place more convenient.

 Belize is expensive